 Stainless steel 416 applications:

 A chromium grade of stainless steel with phosphorous and sulphur added for enhanced machinability, 416 can be easily mill turned to produce parts such as axles, shafts, valves, pinions, nuts and bolts.

 APT has several processes for machining stainless steel.
 They include:

 - Threading, to create a variety of screw threads.

 - Boring, to make cylinders, pipes and assemblies.

 - Broaching, for machining holes, teeth and keyways.

 - Burnishing, to improve the surface of the metal.

 Do you need stainless steel components?

-APT specialises in stainless steel components for a range of applications, including those where high strength, sterility and anti-corrosion are of particular importance.
+APT specialise in the manufacturing of stainless steel cnc turned components for a range of applications, including those where high-strength, sterility and anti-corrosion are of particular importance.